 This is quite possibly the most famous and heavily debated ransom letter ever.
 On Christmas morning 1996, Patsy Ramsey discovered a 2.5-page letter on her kitchen staircase demanding $118,000 for the safe return of her daughter.
 Some of the letter reads:

 You will withdraw $118,000.00 from your account. $100,000 will be in $100 bills and the remaining $18,000 in $20 bills.
-Make sure that you bring an adequate size attache to the bank.
+Make sure that you bring an adequate size attached to the bank.
 When you get home you will put the money in a brown paper bag.
 I will call you between 8 and 10 am tomorrow to instruct you on delivery.
 The delivery will be exhausting so I advise you to be rested.

-Getty's family reluctantly paid the decreased ransom and their son was safely returned.
-Two of his kidnappers were convicted, but the rest of the men involved were acquitted.
+Getty's family reluctantly paid the decreased ransom, and their son was safely returned.
+Italian authorities convicted two of the kidnappers, but the rest of the men involved were acquitted.

-The Parents of Dorothy Ann Distelhurst Received Fake Ransom Notes
+The Parents Of Dorothy Ann Distelhurst Received Fake Ransom Notes

-More letters and post cards arrived from all over the country demanding ransoms.
+More letters and postcards arrived from all over the country demanding ransoms.
 Even though the police told her father that the messages were all likely hoaxes, he still flew to New York and attempted to pay $5,000 to a man who claimed to have his daughter.
 It was later found that man had never even been to Nashville.